sxs-collaboration/sxs/README.md

 python -m pip install sxs[ecosystem]
 ```

-Either way, you will probably also want to set some sensible defaults to
+You will probably also want to set some sensible defaults to automatically
-automatically download and cache data:
+download and cache data:

 ```bash
 python -c "import sxs; sxs.write_config(download=True, cache=True)"
 ```

-This will write the configuration file in the directory returned by
+This will write a configuration file in the directory returned by
-`sxs.sxs_directory("config")`, and data will be cached in the directory
+`sxs.sxs_directory("config")`, and downloaded data will be cached in the
-returned by `sxs.sxs_directory("cache")`.
+directory returned by `sxs.sxs_directory("cache")`.
+See [that function's
+documentation](api/sxs.utilities.sxs_directories/#sxsutilitiessxs_directoriessxs_directory)
+for details.

 ## Usage

+An extensive demonstration of this package's capabilities is available
+[here](https://mybinder.org/v2/gh/moble/sxs_notebooks/master), in the form of
+interactive jupyter notebooks that are actually running this code and some
+pre-downloaded data.
+The following is just a very brief overview of the `sxs`
+package's main components.

 There are four important objects to understand in this package: